Pomax/are-we-flying/docs/index.md

   ...

   // A little helper function for tracking "the current trail", because we
-  // can restart flights as much as we want.
-Voluntarily, or because we
+  // can restart flights as much as we want (voluntarily, or because we
-  // crashed, and those new flights should get their own trail: startNewTrail(location) {
+  // crashed) and those new flights should all get their own trail: startNewTrail(location) {
     this.trail = new Trail(this.map, location);
   }